 As fashion month draws to an end, we're taking a look into our archives at the daringly-fashionable Honorable Daphne Guinness.
 In this interview, originally published on December 7, 2011, dot429 executive fashion editor Stephan Rabimov asks Guinness about her childhood, fears, and fetishes.

-Iconic status is not created, it is earned.
+Iconic status is not created; it is earned.
 Even in our digital age of instant gratification.
 This is especially true in the world of arts and fashion.
-Few people now can match the reverence and influence of the Hon.
-Daphne Guinness.
-A living couture legend, this modern day Renaissance woman has finally opened her extraordinary life and wardrobe to the general public.
+Few people now can match the influence of the revered Honorable Daphne Guinness.
+A living couture legend, this modern-day Renaissance woman has finally opened her extraordinary life and wardrobe to the general public.
 Recently I had the pleasure of interviewing Guinness in light of her eponymous fashion exhibit at Museum at the FIT.
-We talked about childhood memories, shared advice on dealing with fears, discussed Russian literature and the challenges of being a co-curator and the muse.
+We talked about childhood memories, shared advice on dealing with fears, and discussed Russian literature and the challenges of being a co-curator and muse.

 You have to concentrate on the positive things in life.